 The prosecutor should seek to have the prosecutor's office, law enforcement agencies, and victims notified of all releases from confinement or commitment of individuals from facilities within the jurisdiction, or releases from confinement or commitment of individuals outside the jurisdiction who plan to reside in the jurisdiction.
-For purposes of this standard, "release from confinement or commitment" includes changes in a convicted person's custody status due to parole, pardon, commutation, grant of executive clemency, service of sentence, or release from court-ordered commitment to a mental health facility.
+For purposes of this standard, "release from confinement or commitment or commitment or status due to parole, pardon, commutation, grant of executive clemency, service of sentence, or release from court-ordered commitment to a mental health facility.